teddyng/OpenGL-TankMazeGame/README.md

 If you find this useful, please visit my LinkedIn page (https://www.linkedin.com/in/teddyng/) to endorsement my skills.
 To learn about was else I do, please visit my website at http://teddyng.co.uk.

-Plagiarism is a serious offense in force by the university, please reference this code with care.
+Plagiarism is a serious offense in force by the university, please reference to this code with care.

 ## Introduction